Alan Shalleck: Background

 Alan Jay Shalleck was born in Manhattan, where he grew up on the Upper West Side.
-He studied drama at Syracuse University in Syracuse, New York.
+He studied drama at Syracuse University in Syracuse, New York where he became friends with actor Jerry Stiller.

 Career

-Shalleck to work for CBS in the 1950s, eventually becoming an associate producer on the children's television series Winky Dink and You.
-In the early sixties he moved to Montreal where he produced "Like Young", at CFCF-TV, a highly successful teen music/dance show starring Jim McKenna that was eventually picked up and syndicated by Dick Clark Productions.
+Shalleck first went to work in the mailroom for CBS in the 1950s, eventually becoming an associate producer on the children's television series Winky Dink and You.
+In the early sixties he moved to Montreal where he produced "Like Young", at CFCF-TV, a highly successful teen music/dance show that was eventually picked up and syndicated by Dick Clark Productions.
 Following his years at CBS, and CFCF-TV Shalleck was a producer at The Network for Continuing Medical Education and then formed his own production company (AJ Shalleck Productions) and produced a number of low-budget children's animated films and television episodes.

+He was an associate director on the first version of the game show The Price Is Right and later I've Got a Secret.

 In 1977, he approached Margret Rey about producing a television series based on Curious George, which led to the 1980 television show.
 Shalleck and Rey wrote more than 100 short episodes for the series.
 In addition, they collaborated on a number of children's books and audiobooks.
 (Some of these books list Rey as the author and Shalleck as the editor, while others reverse the credits.)
+He was paid $500 per story: "no royalties, no residuals."

+In 1990, he began producing as videotape series for Classics Illustrated.

 In his retirement, Shalleck lived in Florida and created the company "Reading By GRAMPS" and visited local elementary schools, bookstores, and other events to read books to children and promote literacy.
 However, he also experienced financial problems and was forced to supplement his income with part-time jobs, including working as a bookseller at a local Borders Books.